cloudify-cosmo/cloudify-ansible-plugin/README.md

  * Python 2.7

 Recommended:
- * Tested on Ubuntu images.
+ * Ubuntu

-Current Functionality:
+What it does:
  - Installs and configures Ansible locally in the deploynent
  - Adds a host (ip or hostname) to a group.
 Creates a group if one does not already exist.
  - Uploads an Ansible Playbook to the manager (provided in the cwd during blueprint upload, or in a URL)